jjvanzon/JJs-Reference-Architecture/Introduction.md

 What you will also find is that I describe a lot of things you could do wrong.
 The suggestion is often that there is a better way to do it.
 I will try to reformulate things so they start with a positive approach rather than starting with the negative.

-Currently (2017-06-28) it is full of TODO’s that indicate texts I still want to write or rough texts to polish up.
+Currently (2017-06-28) it is full of TODO's that indicate texts I still want to write or rough texts to polish up.
 So please be forgiving of those.

 But, now: back to business.